 Since publishing my new book, Culture Hacker, a couple of months ago, I have had some great conversations and brainstorming sessions with Human Resource leaders and Executives across organizations about how to hack their culture and improve their overall employee experience.
 One outcome has been the development of my ‘Four C’s’ that I believe highlight the required direction of Human Resource leaders and their departments in the future.
 The 4 C’s refer to the HR leader and department being a Catalyst, Coach, Conductor, and Consultant within their organization.→ Read More

-Is your workforce recognized at an acceptable rate?
-According to Gallup’s analysis, probably not.
-In a recent survey, they found that only 1 out of 3 U.S. workers feel they received adequate recognition in the past seven days.
+In a recent Gallup survey, they found that only 1 out of 3 U.S. workers feel they received adequate recognition in the past seven days.
 Even worse, employees that aren’t recognized at a satisfactory level are twice as likely to leave their job compared to those that are.
 Why should you care?
 Because 70% of workers say they’d work harder if they felt their efforts were better appreciated and companies with the most engaged employees report revenue growth at a rate of 2.5X greater than their competitors with the lowest levels of engagement.→ Read More

 Employee recognition is a very important part of company culture.
 So much so, more and more HR Tech is dedicated to making employee recognition easy for both employees and managers.
-And it can address important business objectives relating to employee engagement, like attracting top talent and increasing productivity.
-In fact, 40% of workers in the U.S. said they would go the extra mile for a company that rewards and recognizes them on a regular basis.
-This means even the smallest investment in an employee engagement platform could have a big impact on your company’s bottom line.→ Read More
+And it can address important business objectives relating to employee engagement, like attracting top talent and increasing productivity.→ Read More

+What are the five steps to finding an emotional balance in the workplace?
+I’ll tell you.
+But first, let’s dive into where we, as employees, are currently situated in the workplace.
 The emergence of the millennial generation in the contemporary workforce has led to a greater need for companies to emphasize an employee-centric workplace.
 The importance of organizations understanding the expectations of an employee is greater than ever before, leading to stronger ties between corporate and private life.
-This phenomenon is not just limited to human interactions.
-With the surge of technology over the past ten years, the lines between ‘personal’ and ‘professional’ have become even more blurred.
-From BYOD (Bring Your Own Devices) programs to securing laptops for ‘work from home’ opportunities, the ties between employer and employee have become intertwined.→ Read More
+This phenomenon is not just limited to human interactions.→ Read More

+Do you encourage employees to take vacation time?
+You should.
+Taking time off is the secret to increased productivity.
 If you ask a job candidate about his or her biggest flaw, chances are good they’ll say that they tend to work too hard.
 This isn’t just a convenient way to elude a difficult question; it’s probably the absolute truth.
-Furthermore, even though it might seem like this excessive diligence will contribute to your company’s productivity, the truth is that such excess work habits are harmful to employee happiness and to your company culture as well.
+Furthermore, even though it might seem like this excessive diligence will contribute to your company’s productivity, the truth is that such excess work habits are harmful to employee happiness and to your company culture as well.→ Read More

 According to the 2017 Deloitte Global Human Capital Trends report, 78% of Executives see diversity as a competitive advantage.
 People with diverse experiences are better prepared to offer insights and come up with better solutions.
 They make diverse teams smarter.